beechwoodswimclubky/BeechwoodSwimClub/src/pages/faqs.md

 <div class="tab">
 <input type="radio" id="faq4" name="rd"><label class="tab-label" for="faq4">What are the annual dues for a bond-holder?</label>
 <div class="tab-content">The annual dues depend on the type of membership the bond-holder chooses for the season.
-A breakdown of the various memberships and annual dues associated with each can be found here.</div>
+Please email Beechwood Swim Club at <a href="mailto:beechwoodswimclubky@gmail.com">beechwoodswimclubky@gmail.com</a> for dues information.</div>
 </div>

 <div class="tab">